transferzero/transferzero-sdk-dotnet/docs/CurrencyInfoApi.md

 <a name="infocurrenciesin"></a>
 # **InfoCurrenciesIn**
-> CurrencyExchangeListResponse InfoCurrenciesIn (Guid senderId = null)
+> CurrencyExchangeListResponse InfoCurrenciesIn (Guid? senderId = null)

 Getting a list of possible input currencies